tuaris/JavaTidePool/README.md

-JavaTidePool
+TidePool Stratum Mining Server in Java
 ============

-Java Implimentation of TidePool
+Java Implementation of the TidePool stratum mining pool server.